Give Your AI Agents Structured Access to Every Tool You Use

 What is Model Context Protocol (MCP) and why does it matter?

-MCP is an open standard by Anthropic defining how AI models connect to external tools and data.
-It solves the AI integration problem: instead of building custom integrations for every LLM and tool separately, MCP provides one protocol.
-Claude natively supports MCP, and adoption is growing rapidly across the AI ecosystem as of 2025.
+Model Context Protocol (MCP) is an open standard by Anthropic defining how AI models connect to external tools and data.
+MCP servers solve the AI agent integration problem: instead of building custom integrations for every LLM and tool separately, MCP provides one standardized protocol.
+Claude natively supports MCP servers, and adoption is growing rapidly across the AI ecosystem.

 What is an MCP server and what does it do?

-An MCP server exposes tools, data resources, and prompt templates to AI models in a standardised way.
-It handles authentication, formatting, error handling, and security - presenting your business systems as callable tools that an AI agent can use.
-The AI connects to the server, discovers available tools, and calls them during task execution.
+An MCP server is a component built on the Model Context Protocol that exposes tools, data resources, and prompt templates to AI models in a standardised way.
+The MCP server handles authentication, formatting, error handling, and security - presenting your business systems as callable tools that an AI agent can use.
+The AI connects to the MCP server, discovers available tools, and calls them during task execution.

 How is MCP different from traditional APIs for AI?

 Traditional APIs require the caller to know endpoints upfront.
-MCP is self-describing - the AI discovers available tools and schemas at runtime by querying the server.
-This makes AI more adaptive and reduces hard-coded configurations.
+An MCP server is self-describing - the AI agent discovers available tools and schemas at runtime by querying the Model Context Protocol server.
+This makes AI integration more adaptive and reduces hard-coded configurations.
 MCP also standardises security and session management that ad-hoc API integrations don't address.

 Which AI models and tools support MCP?

-As of 2025, Claude (Claude Desktop, Claude Code, Anthropic API) has native MCP support.
-MCP clients exist for VS Code, Zed, Cursor, and other developer tools.
+As of 2026, Claude (Claude Desktop, Claude Code, Anthropic API) has native MCP server support.
+Model Context Protocol clients exist for VS Code, Zed, Cursor, and other developer tools.
 The protocol is open-source and adoption is growing across the AI ecosystem.
-Agentyug builds servers compatible with Claude today and designed for future compatible models.
+Agentyug builds MCP servers compatible with Claude today and designed for future compatible models.

 What can I give an AI agent access to via MCP?

-Through an MCP server you can expose: database queries (controlled permissions), CRM records and updates, project management tools (Linear, Jira), file systems, email and calendar, internal APIs, real-time data feeds, and any system with an accessible interface.
-Critically, you control exactly what the AI can see and do - it only accesses what the MCP server explicitly exposes.
+Through an MCP server built on Model Context Protocol, you can expose: database queries (controlled permissions), CRM records and updates, project management tools (Linear, Jira), file systems, email and calendar, internal APIs, real-time data feeds, and any system with an accessible interface.
+Critically, you control exactly what the AI agent can see and do - it only accesses what the MCP server explicitly exposes through the protocol.

 How secure is an MCP server?

-MCP servers are as secure as you design them.
-You explicitly define exposed tools and accessible data - agents can only do what the server permits.
+MCP servers are as secure as you design them using the Model Context Protocol.
+You explicitly define exposed tools and accessible data - agents can only do what the MCP server permits.
 We implement authentication (verifying the caller), authorisation (role-based access), audit logging (every call recorded), and data filtering (sensitive fields masked).
 Agents cannot access anything outside the MCP server's defined scope.

 Do I need technical expertise to use MCP?

 End users don't - they interact with Claude naturally while the MCP server works in the background.
-You do need technical expertise to build and maintain the server, which is what Agentyug provides.
-We build it, deploy it to your infrastructure, write documentation, and train your team to extend it as needs evolve.
+You do need technical expertise to build and maintain the Model Context Protocol server, which is what Agentyug provides.
+We build and deploy the MCP server to your infrastructure, write documentation, and train your team to extend it as needs evolve.

 What is the difference between MCP and OpenAI function calling?

 OpenAI function calling defines tool schemas inline in each API request - tightly coupled to one provider.
-MCP is transport-agnostic: tool definitions live in a separate server any compatible client can connect to, enabling tool reuse across models without redefining schemas.
-MCP also supports persistent sessions, resources, and prompt templates that function calling doesn't address.
+An MCP server using Model Context Protocol is transport-agnostic: tool definitions live in a separate server any compatible client can connect to, enabling tool reuse across models without redefining schemas.
+MCP servers also support persistent sessions, resources, and prompt templates that function calling doesn't address.